gcverissimo/MASSA_Algorithm/README.md

 # MASSA Algorithm
 MASSA Algorithm: A tool for separating data sets of molecules into training and test sets.
 Developed with the objective of preparing data sets for the generation of prediction models in cheminformatics.

+## Version 1.0.0
+Version 1.0.0 includes a code refactoring and adds the ability to split data into training, test, and validation subsets.

 ## Instalation
 MASSA Algorithm can be installed using pip:
 ```